Cover Image - How Google Could Help People Living With Dementia

 Image credits: By Y2kcrazyjoker4 – Own work, CC BY-SA 4.0, commons.wikimedia.org

-Michael Ellenbogen stands speaking at a podium.
+Michael Ellenbogen stands speaking at a podium with United States Senate seal on it

 From Michael’s LinkedIn: “I am a writer.
 I am a husband.
 I am a father.
 I was a high level manager.
 In 2008, I was diagnosed with Alzheimer’s disease after struggling to get a diagnosis since my first symptoms at age 39.
 As one of the more than 5 million people living with this debilitating disease, I currently live every day to make a difference.
 In fact, I am now an advocate for the education and eradication of this disease.